Ghostboi in the Land of the Dead

 I am quite excited to take Ghostboi to gaming-centered exhibitions in order to see what the audience reaction will be like and to see whether the crowd over there is as hesitant to pick up the controller on their own and how much guidance they need from me before they figure out how to use it.

-Here is some of the art that was featured in the game:
+Here is some concept art I made for the game: